Aphion/mkchroot/README.md

                 (if [command] is not passed it will default to a bash shell)

 Examples:

-    When you run mkchroot without any arguments a raspbian wheezy chroot will be created in your current directory ($PWD).
+	When you run mkchroot without any arguments a Debian jessie chroot will be created in your current directory ($PWD).
 The chroot directory will be named 'chroot-debian-i386'.
     If this directory exists you can choose to overwrite or auto-rename it.

-    Create a new raspbian wheezy chroot in directory: /home/username/raspi
+    Create a new Debian jessie chroot in directory: /home/username/raspi
         named: jessie-i386

                 mkchroot /home/username/raspi jessie-i386 jessie

     Create a

-#
-mkraspbian-chroot Original Readme:
+~~#mkraspbian-chroot Original Readme:
 ======

 Script for setting-up a Raspbian chroot directory for developing software for the Raspberry Pi